-FHP typically develops over the years as a result of an injury to the neck such as a sprain or strain of the cervical or upper thoracic spine.
-These injuries along with bad habits such as a poor sleeping or sitting positions, overuse of a mobile device such as texting or playing video games where the head is flexed at an acute angle for extended periods of time.
-Other causes such as heavy backpacks, sleeping wrong on a couch or reading at night with too many pillows all can lead to the epidemic of forward head posture.
+FHP typically develops over the years as a result of an injury to the neck, such as a sprain or strain of the cervical or upper thoracic spine.
+These injuries, along with bad habits, such as poor sleeping or sitting positions or overuse of a mobile device doing things like texting or playing video games where the head is flexed at an acute angle for extended periods of time.
+Other causes, such as heavy backpacks, sleeping wrong on a couch, or reading at night with too many pillows all can lead to the epidemic of forward head posture.
 The repetition of multiple forward head movement combined with poor postures or situations and/or trauma causes the body to adapt a damaging forward head posture.

 Forward head posture occurs when the head shifts forward from your body‘s center of gravity.
 To compensate the upper shoulders and thoracic spine move backward, causing the hips to tilt forward.
 This causes a domino effect with your posture which leaves your spine out of alignment and commonly results in neck pain and a number of other problems.